Cricket Hill Garden

-Grafted onto dwarf EMLA 26.
+Grafted onto semi-dwarf EMLA M.7.
 Trees generally do not require staking.
 Good for training into an espalier.
-Trees are 35-40% of standard or about 10-12' at maturity.

 Site requirements: Full sun location.
 Apples will grow in a range of soil types provided the planting location is well drained.
 Soil pH of 6.5 is ideal.

 Plant size: Grafted tree, 2-3' tall with strong central leader.